Newly-Built vs Pre-Owned House: Pros & Cons and which is the Best

 2. Energy Efficiency

-New developer-built homes are constructed to meet current building codes, often including strict energy efficiency standards.
 New homes typically have better insulation, energy-efficient windows, and modern HVAC systems, which can lead to lower utility bills and an eco-friendly lifestyle.

 3. Lower Maintenance Costs